I-2-1-82.Claimant Waives the Right to Appear at the Hearing

 2. Vocational Expert and/or Medical Expert Testimony

 If the claimant waived the right to appear at the hearing before receiving notice that a vocational expert and/or medical expert(s) is scheduled to appear, and the claimant was not subsequently informed of such potential expert testimony pursuant to subsection B above, the ALJ must proffer the testimony by such expert(s), following the procedures in E.1 above.
-However, if the claimant reaffirmed his or her waiver to appear after receiving notice of such expert(s) scheduled appearance, the ALJ will not need to proffer testimony from such expert(s).
+However, if the claimant reaffirmed the waiver to appear after receiving notice of such expert(s) scheduled appearance, the ALJ will not need to proffer testimony from such expert(s).